HomeNewsEnvironmentFood scraps recycling service

 1. Start collecting your food scraps in a container with a lid.
 The container can be lined with a certified compostable bag or newspaper.
 Compostable bags can be bought from your local supermarket or Bunnings and must have the seedling logo (Australian Standard 4736) shown below.

-2. Deposit your food scraps in the maroon lid food scraps bin located in the Mirrung Community Garden (South Sydney Uniting Church: 56a Raglan Street, Waterloo).
+2. Deposit your food scraps in the maroon lid food scraps bin located in the Mirrung Garden (South Sydney Uniting Church: 56a Raglan Street, Waterloo).

 3. Take your container home, wash it out with warm soapy water and start adding more scraps.